 Having core values will provide you with a sense of stability, direction, and peace of mind.

-Adaptability, awareness, and acceptance are powerful core values to have when dealing with life’s unexpected changes, whereas creativity, innovation, and leadership offer a compass in making life decisions.
+Adaptability, awareness, and acceptance are powerful core values when dealing with life’s unexpected changes, whereas creativity, innovation, and leadership offer a compass for making life decisions.

 Featured photo credit: AndriyKo Podilnyk via unsplash.com